Introduction

 }

-You may want to add a "lang" or/and "dir" attribute on a html element such that
+You may want to add a "lang" or/and "dir" attribute on an HTML element such that

 <div lang="fr"></div>